About the course

-There are no taught courses examined by written papers, but you will have access to a wide range of lecture courses at a taught master’s level and foundation or preliminary level, as appropriate.
+There are no taught courses examined by written papers, but you will have access to a wide range of lecture courses at foundation or preliminary level, as appropriate.
 If you have changed fields, this will enable you to fill in gaps in your background knowledge.
-There is also a wide range of courses and workshops which you can attend to acquire skills that will be necessary for the prosecution and presentation of your research, as well as your professional development as a research scientist.
+There is also a wide range of courses and workshops which you can attend to acquire skills that will be necessary for the pursuance and presentation of your research, as well as your professional development as a research scientist.

-You will begin your course as a probationary research student and near the end of your first year you will transfer to a MSc by Research status.
-To transfer your status, you must apply formally, submit a research report and statement of future research plans, and take an independent assessment by two assessors.
-Continuation in the programme is subject to the student passing the transfer of status exam.
+You will begin your course as a probationary research student and near the end of your first year you will apply to transfer to MSc by Research status.
+This involves writing a short report on your research progress and statement of future research plans and giving a presentation.
+This will be assessed by two independent experts, who interview you as part of the process.
+Continuation in the programme is subject to passing the Transfer of Status exam.